-This year WNDR Alpine introduced a new ski to their lineup, the Vital 100.
+This past season WNDR Alpine introduced a new ski to their lineup, the Vital 100.

-You can listen below to our GEAR:30 conversation with WNDR’s Matt Sterbenz, Pep Fujas, and Xan Marshland for the full story behind the Vital 100 (and all the new algae-derived materials it uses).
+You can watch our Blister Summit Brand Lineup video with WNDR’s Matt Sterbenz for the full story behind the Vital 100, the updated WNDR Alpine Intention, and all the new algae-derived materials they use:

 But to summarize, the Vital 100 is the lighter and narrower complement to WNDR’s Intention 110, with the 100 being targeted more at shallower / firmer conditions, technical terrain, and longer days in the backcountry.

-We just got a pair of the Vital 100 and personally, I’m quite excited about it.
-In the category of ~100mm-wide touring skis, there aren’t a whole lot out there that seem really similar to the Vital 100, and I think that has the potential to be a good thing for certain skiers.
+We got a pair of the Vital 100 and personally, I was quite excited about it.
+In the category of ~100mm-wide touring skis, there aren’t a whole lot out there that seem really similar to the Vital 100, and I thought that had the potential to be a good thing for certain skiers.

 What WNDR Alpine says about the Vital 100